aws/language-servers/client/vscode/README.md

 # Working Credentials example

 This extension contains functioning code that shows an example of how extensions can resolve AWS credentials, then pass them to the server using encryption.
-To enable this feature in the extension, launch the extension with ENABLE_IAM_PROVIDER set to `true`.
+To enable this feature in the extension, launch the extension with ENABLE_IAM_PROVIDER set to `true` for sigv4 credentials and with ENABLE_TOKEN_PROVIDER set to `true` for bearer token support.

 The intent behind this concept code is to show how an extension could "push" credentials to the server whenever they are resolved (eg: when a user configures credentials for use with the server, or when the credentials have been refreshed).
 To simulate these events, the following commands can be run from the extension:

--   awslsp.selectProfile - used to simulate when credentials are pushed to the server.
+-   awslsp.selectProfile (sigv4) - used to simulate when credentials are pushed to the server.
 When you run this command, you will be prompted to enter a profile name.
 This profile's credentials will be resolved from your shared credentials file, then pushed to the server.
 (Only basic access key - secret key credentials type is supported in this example).
--   awslsp.clearProfile - used to simulate when credentials are removed from the server
+-   awslsp.clearProfile (sigv4), awslsp.clearBearerToken (token) - used to simulate when credentials are removed from the server
+-   awslsp.resolveBearerToken (token) - used to simulate when bearer tokens are pushed to the server.
+When you run this command, you will be taken through an SSO login flow, similar to what the AWS Toolkit for VS Code does.
+Once logged in, the bearer token will be pushed to the server.

-The S3 bucket listing server has been set up as a working example.
+The S3 bucket listing server has been set up as a working example (sigv4).